Master P discography

-The discography of Master P, a U.S. rapper and record producer, also known as entrepreneur P. Miller, consists of fourteen studio albums, 40 singles, 16 compilation albums, one collaboration album, and 33 music videos.
+The discography of Master P, an American rapper and record producer, also known as entrepreneur P. Miller, consists of fourteen studio albums, 40 singles, 16 compilation albums, one collaboration album, and 33 music videos.

 Master P's music has been released on In-A-Minute, SOLAR Records, Priority Records, & Koch Records along with his former record label's No Limit Records, The New No Limit, Guttar Music & his current label No Limit Forever.
 He also the founder & former CEO of the major independent record label No Limit Records.

 In 1991, Master P began his rap career with his first released his first album Get Away Clean on In-A-Minute.
 His next album Mama's Bad Boy was released in 1992.
-In 1994 after signing a deal with SOLAR Records he released his next album entitled The Ghettos Tryin to Kill Me!.
-In 1995 after signing an 85/15 distribution & publishing deal & ownership of all masters with Priority Records for his upcoming label No Limit Records.
+In 1994, after signing a deal with SOLAR Records he released his next album entitled The Ghettos Tryin to Kill Me!.
+In 1995, after signing an 85/15 distribution & publishing deal & ownership of all masters with Priority Records for his upcoming label No Limit Records.
 Master P released his next album 99 Ways to Die it was his first album to chart in Billboard magazine at number forty-one at the Top R&B/Hip-Hop Albums.
 Master P released his fifth album, Ice Cream Man, in 1996.
 It contained the lead single "Mr. Ice Cream Man", which had peaked at number ninety on the Billboard Hot 100, his first solo entry there.
 Ice Cream Man debuted at number twenty-six on the US Billboard 200 chart and was certified platinum by the Recording Industry Association of America (RIAA), making it more successful than his previous effort.